Au Pairs at Little Sunshines Agency

 - Has their own vehicle

-- Is able to work with children aged 4 to 16
+- Is able to work with children aged 4 to 16 (younger ages only if supervised)

 - Generally does not have experience with babies and toddlers